freemansoft/speedtest-app-insights/README.md

 1. Copy config.ini.template to config.ini
 1. Register in Application Insights to get a key
 1. Replace the dummy key in config.ini with yoru new key
+1. Run `NetCheck.py`
   1. Run with only a ping check `python3 NetCheck.py `
   1. Run with ping, upload and download `python3 NetCheck.py --download --upload`
+  1. Get help with `NetCheck.py --help`

 ## Example speedtest.net cli output
 Raspberry Pi3 on 1GB port on 1GB FIOS internet service.
 A Raspberry Pi3 seems to have a max ethernet speed of 100Mbit/s